-- If you are an Ohio resident, your FAFSA information will be given to the Ohio Board of Regents.
+- If you are an Ohio resident, your FAFSA information will be given to Ohio Higher Education.
 No further paperwork is required.
 Your FAFSA must be received by October of the award year.

 - The OCOG award for the 2017-2018 year is $2,560.

-Go to Ohio Board of Regents for more information about Ohio aid.
+Go to Ohio Higher Education for more information about Ohio aid.